 Kogan Page, 2012.

 Any time you quote or paraphrase from a source within the text of your project, you must give credit to the source by using an in-text citation.

 The general format is to include the author(s) name(s) and the page number or numbers of the quoted/paraphrased passage:

 (Verdier et al. 228-230)

-If there are no page numbers, like in the example of a website, you would simply only include the author(s) name:
+If there are no page numbers, like in the example of a website or a journal article in HTML, you would simply only include the author(s) name:

 For further help with citation questions and examples, consult some of the guides listed below from other colleges and universities: